-Here’s something you won’t expect a customer support platform to say outright: Gmail is awesome for customer support.
+Here’s something you might not expect a customer support platform to say outright: You can do pretty well using Gmail for customer support.

 In fact, a lot of customers who come to Groove were using Gmail for customer support in the past.
 (What’s more, plenty of small businesses we talk to don’t actually need customer support software.)